-Stefan Thynell is a professor of mechanical engineering and graduate program director for the Department of Mechanical and Nuclear Engineering at Penn State University.
-Concurrently he has also worked for the National Science Foundation as the program director, Thermal Transport and Thermal Processing, and the coordinator for Information Technology Research, Engineering Directorate from 1999-2001.
-He has won numerous awards and honors, including a distinguished service award from the American Institute of Aeronautics and Astronautics.
-From 2001-2004 he served as the associate editor of the ASME Journal of Heat Transfer.
-In 1999, Thynell was elected a Fellow of the American Society of Mechanical Engineers, and in 2005 he was elected associate Fellow of the AIAA.
+Dr. Stefan Thynell is a Professor of Mechanical Engineering and Graduate Program Director for the Department of Mechanical and Nuclear Engineering at The Pennsylvania State University.
+Concurrently he has also worked for the National Science Foundation as the Program Director, Thermal Transport and Thermal Processing and the Coordinator for Information Technology Research, Engineering Directorate from 1999-2001.
+He has won numerous awards and honors, including a distinguished service award from the American Institute of Aeronautics and Astronautics (AIAA).
+From 2001-2004 he served as the Associate Editor of the ASME Journal of Heat Transfer.
+In 1999 Dr. Thynell was elected a Fellow of the American Society of Mechanical Engineers, and in 2005 he was elected Associate Fellow of the AIAA.

 Dr. Thynell's research interests are transport phenomena in proton-exchange and solid-oxide fuel cells, radiation heat transfer, combustion, thermal decomposition of energetic materials, FT-IR and time-of-flight mass-spectrometry.
 His ongoing research in combustion includes ignition and flame spreading susceptibility of gun propellants; ignition, combustion and kinetics of energetic materials; characterization of surface structure and pyrolysis phenomena of propellant ingredients; modeling and measurements of simulated propellant flames; XM46 combustion chemistry; effect of binder ingredients on hot fragment conductive ignition; and characterization of flame structure and burning behavior of propellants.